 their audiences.
 In Booth's case, a work may be an interiorised horror show, while Larter takes an uninhibited approach to sexuality.
 Both men have tended to sell to collectors, like the Lavertys, who always come back for more.

 This willingness to follow an artist from one exhibition to the next is a hallmark of the Laverty Collection.
 Their choices have been made with no concessions to fashion or investment potential, but time has usually proved them right.
 Their faith in Ken Whisson (b.
 1927), another artist whose work combines abstract and figurative elements, has been justified by a 2012 retrospective exhibition at Sydney's Museum of Contemporary Art.
 At the age of 85, Whisson has finally shaken off his cult status and looks like a talent to put alongside better-known figures such as Sidney Nolan, Arthur Boyd and Albert Tucker.
-The abstract painter, Ildiko Kovacs, has been a long-term favorite of the Lavertys who helped sponsor her visits to Aboriginal communities, where she has worked alongside indigenous painters.
+The abstract painter, Ildiko Kovacs, has been a long-term favourite of the Lavertys who helped sponsor her visits to Aboriginal communities, where she has worked alongside indigenous painters.
 Some of her linear abstractions from a decade ago owe an obvious debt to artists such as Rover Thomas, but never descend into mere imitation.
-Works such as Beech (2001) or Traveling Pink Line (1995) are trademark pieces.
+Works such as Beech (2001) or Travelling Pink Line (1995) are trademark pieces.

 It was always important to the Lavertys that Aboriginal art is seen as part of the contemporary art world, not as a separate category.
 This is one of the reasons why Kovacs's work, which suggests a confluence between western and Aboriginal art, is of special interest.
 Aboriginal art is yet another field in which the lines between abstraction and figuration are blurred, as most pictures represent distinct stories expressed in shapes

 Colin Laverty gave an extensive interview in a previous issue of Bonhams Magazine about his holdings of Aboriginal art – which, after all, comprise 60 per cent of the Laverty Collection.
 One of the most admired acquisitions is Mick Namarari's Untitled (Rain dreaming at Nyunman), 1994.
-Although it relates directly to Namarari's ancestral lands, most viewers will admire this painting for its subtle sense of color and line.
+Although it relates directly to Namarari's ancestral lands, most viewers will admire this painting for its subtle sense of colour and line.
 To understand the depth and breadth of the Laverty Collection one need only imagine Namarari's deeply felt evocation of the central desert landscape alongside William Robinson's visionary views of the rainforest.

 John McDonald is art critic for the Sydney Morning Herald and film critic for the Australian Financial Review.